 Psalm 89:17.
 For you (God) are the glory of their strength, and in your favor our horn is exalted.
 (Horn is related to strength).

 Horns are related to the following: The ten early tribes of Europe.
-The little horn represents the papacy.
+The little horn which represents the papacy.
 The little horn plucked up three horns (representing three tribes of early Europe: Heruli, Vandals and Ostrogoths), it had eyes of a man and a mouth speaking pompous words.
 The little horn made war against the saints during the Middle Ages.
 The ten horns are ten kings.
 The little horn is different from the ten kings, because it is both religious and political.
 The little horn (the papacy) shall change times and laws Fx. the Sabbath to Sunday in Gods Ten Commandments.
-The little horn shall reign 1,260 prophetical years (538-1798 A.D.)
+The little horn shall reign 1,260 prophetical years (AD 538-1798).
 The goat with the notable horn is Alexander the Great of Greece.
 The goat´s large horn (Alexander the Great) was broken and four horns (Cassander, Seleucus, Ptolemy and Lysimachus) stood in its place.
 The little horn (papacy) exalted himself as high as the Prince of Host and took away the daily sacrifice and the sanctuary truth was cast to the ground.
 The four kings of the goat are four kingdoms.
 The two horns on the ram in Dan 8: represent Medo-Persia.

 The horn is a power of strength and salvation.
 Seven horns are the seven spirits of God sent out into all the earth.
 The four horns on the golden altar before God.
 The fiery red dragon in Rev 12: represents Satan who has authority over ten horns relating to political powers in the then known world at that time.
 The beast (Roman Catholic Church system) in Rev 13: has authority over the ten horns with crowns signifying the church has the power to guide the European powers on earth.
 The beast with two horns like a lamb represents the two Christ like political powers in the USA, having political and military strength but speak like the Dragon (Satan).

 The ten horns in Rev 17:12 are ten kings, who have authority to reign with the scarlet beast (Satan), and make war with the Lamb (Christ at Armageddon).
 The harlot sat on a beast (Satan) with ten horns represents the political powers of the world who do not keep the ten commandments of God and the faith of Jesus Christ.
 These ten horns (in Rev 17:) are ten kings who receive authority for one hour as kings with the beast who is Satan.
-These ten kings will hate the harlot (the fallen church worldwide) and make her desolate and naked.
+These ten kings will hate the harlot (the fallen churches worldwide) and make her desolate and naked.

 The horn of Moab is cut off (military power).
 The horn of David shall grow (strength and power).
 The Lord is the horn of my salvation and my stronghold.